EtherTyper/react-lang/README.md

 # react-lang
 A React renderer to real programs!

-Only the `JSXBabelRenderer` folder is being actively worked on.
+Stuff in the `src` folder is being actively worked on.
 None of it is being 'maintained.'

 ### Mr. Rosier: Yes, this is Eli Bradley's project.
 Please click on the username.